An EZ-structure for the mapping class group: Introduction

 An action of a group $G$ on a compact topological space $Z$ is called \emph{minimal} if every $G$-orbit is dense.
 It is called \emph{topologically free} if for every $\phi\in G-\{1\}$ the fixed point set of $\phi$ has empty interior.
-Furthermore, it is called \emph{strongly proximal} if the action of $G$ on the Borel probability measures on $Z$ is such that the closure of any orbit contains some Dirac measure.
+Furthermore, it is called \emph{strongly proximal} if the action of $G$ on the space of Borel probability measures on $Z$ is such that the closure of any orbit contains some Dirac measure.
+Compact $G$-spaces on which the $G$-action is minimal and strongly proximal were introduced by Furstenberg and are commonly called \emph{$G$-boundaries}, using a slightly misleading terminology.
+They have many applications, in particular towards rigidity questions.
+For example, the existence of a $G$-boundary on which the $G$-action is in addition topological free implies $C^*$-simplicity of $G$ (which is known for the mapping class group), see \cite{BKKO17} for this result and a more comprehensive discussion of further applications and references.
+The Gromov boundary of a non-elementary hyperbolic group has all these properties, but there are many other examples of groups to which these constructions apply, including lattices in semisimple Lie groups of non-compact type.
 The following is our main result.